Instagram Is Making A Major Change To One Of Its Core Features

 For celebs who have quit Instagram because of trolls, including Justin Bieber and, albeit briefly, Demi Lovato, this new tool will be a game changer.

-And finally, in one last move that puts you, the user, back in control, Instagram is introducing a new option for anyone with a private account.
-Previously, if you approved a follower you weren't allowed to later change your mind and take them off of your follower list.
-So, if you approved your ex, there was no removing her from your life unless you took the drastic move of blocking her.
+And, finally, in one last move that puts you, the user, back in control, Instagram is introducing a new option for anyone with a private account.
+Previously, if you approved a follower, you weren't allowed to later change your mind and take them off of your follower list.
+So, if you approved your ex, there was no removing her from your life unless you made the drastic move of blocking her.
 Now, you can easily remove someone from your list of followers in the same way that you might unfriend someone on Facebook.

 For now, cheers to you, Instagram.